pxdeoleo/ObsidianVaultStudy/Dynamics365/Regression Suite Automation Tool.md

 >The Regression Suite Automation Tool (RSAT) enhances the efficiency of User Acceptance Testing (UAT) for finance and operations apps by automating test creation and execution through integration with [[Task Recorder]] and Azure DevOps.

 #### Definitions
-- RSAT (Regression Suite Automation Tool): A tool designed to automate the process of recording, configuring, and executing user acceptance tests for [[Dynamics 365 applications]].
+- RSAT (Regression Suite Automation Tool): A tool designed to automate the process of recording, configuring, and executing user acceptance tests for [[Dynamics 365 Applications]].

 >[!info] Integration with Azure DevOps

-RSAT integrates seamlessly with Microsoft Azure DevOps, facilitating test execution, [[reporting]], and investigation, with test parameters managed through Microsoft Excel for flexibility.
+RSAT integrates seamlessly with Microsoft Azure DevOps, facilitating test execution, [[Reporting]], and investigation, with test parameters managed through Microsoft Excel for flexibility.

 >[!bug] Limitations in Test Scope